move-language/move/language/documentation/book/src/uses.md

 Inside a given scope, all aliases introduced by `use` declarations must be unique.

-For a module, this means aliases introduced by `use` cannot overla
+For a module, this means aliases introduced by `use` cannot overlap

 ```move=
 address 0x42 {